juaml/junifer/docs/understanding/data.rst

 ^^^^^^^^^^^

 This is the *object* that traverses the steps of the pipeline.
 It is indeed a dictionary of dictionaries.
-The first level of keys are the :ref:`data_types` and a special key named ``meta`` that contains all the information on the data object including source and previous transformation steps.
+The first level of keys are the :ref:`data types <data_types>` and a special key named ``meta`` that contains all the information on the data object including source and previous transformation steps.